thisfred/val/README.rst

     >>> schema.validate('bar')
     Traceback (most recent call last):
         ...
-    NotValid: 'bar' is not equal to 'foo', 'bar' is not of type <type 'int'>
+    val.NotValid: 'bar' is not equal to 'foo', 'bar' is not of type <class 'int'>

 And()